prackky/chatbot-youtube-api/README.md

 ## One click heroku deploy:
 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

+Note: After deploying your app to Heroku, add your YOUTUBE_ACCESS_TOKEN from your Google API account.
+Also, enable the YOUTUBE API on your Google API account.

 This API takes GET request at /videoChannel path along with search parameters which can be as mentioned below:

 ## 1. q